BAKAOLC/DuckovCustomModel/README_EN.md

 ## Model Installation

 Place model bundles at: `<Game Installation Path>/ModConfigs/DuckovCustomModel/Models`

+**Note**: If the game installation directory is read-only, the mod will automatically switch the model path to ModConfigs in the parent directory of the game save directory (Windows: `AppData\LocalLow\TeamSoda\Duckov\ModConfigs\DuckovCustomModel\Models`, macOS/Linux: corresponding user data directory).
+The mod will automatically detect and handle this situation without manual configuration.

 Each model bundle should be placed in a separate folder, containing model resource files and configuration information.